 In a nutshell

-- Take a written test to get an AWS certification
+- Take a written test to get an American Welding Society (AWS) certification

 - Complete a practical AWS welder performance qualification exam

 - Submit a completed Certified Welder Application for certification

 In some states, you'll be required to apply for a state license in addition to your certification before you can practice as a welder.
 For example, in New York, welding license requirements include certification by the AWS or the NY State Department of Transportation and a background check.

 To qualify for AWS certification, you'll need to pass a written test for the level of certification you're applying for.
 Then you'll need to complete a practical exam: a welder performance qualification test at an AWS Accredited Test Facility.

 Once you've passed these exams, you'll need to submit an application.

 To keep your license current, you'll need to renew it by submitting a Maintenance of Welder Certification form before the expiration date.

 Some cities, like Los Angeles, have their own certification and licensing requirements for welders employed by the government.
 If you're planning to work on government projects, you'll need to check what certification and licensing you'll need.